jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Angel (MC)
 Set: Resistance
-When Angel levels up, he transforms into Archangel.
+When Angel levels up, he transforms into [Archangel](#wiki_archangel).
 When this happens, he keeps his orientation (ready/exhausted, face-up/face-down), all of his counters, and any effects on him.
 Also note Archangel doesn’t have a Level 1 version.
 The only way to become him normally is to start the game with (Resistance) Level 1 Angel as your Main Character.

-# Arch
+# Archangel
+Set: Resistance
+**Violent**
+**Violent** means that he strikes Supporting Characters with double his ATK.

 # Arnim Zola (MC)
 Set: Crossover